squeaktoy/hearth/README.md

 ## Phase 1: Pre-Alpha

+In phase 1, each subsystem of Hearth is developed, and the details of its design aspects are made concrete.
+The whole system has not yet been tied together, and low-level design decisions are considered in isolation of each other.

-Hearth's core host-side components can generally be decoupled from each other into several different areas of development:
+Hearth's core host-side components can generally be decoupled from each other into several different areas of development or subsystems:

-1. IPC and TUI interfaces.
+1. IPC, TUI, and CLI interfaces.
 2. Client-server networking.
 3. Process management.
 4. ECS integration.
 5. Virtual terminal emulator development.

-Because these different areas are independent, the early-stage development plan for Hearth is to work on each of these areas in parallel.
-During this point of development, it's important that multiple developers work in coordination with each other in order to progress to beta as quickly as possible.
+Because these different areas are independent, the goal is to work on each of these areas in parallel.
+During this point of development, it's important that multiple developers work in coordination with each other in order to progress to alpha as quickly as possible.
 Mock interfaces and placeholder data where functioning inter-component code would otherwise go are used to develop each component separately.

 ## Phase 2: Alpha

+In phase 2, Hearth begins to come together as a whole.
+Each subsystem is hooked into the others, and the developers work together to synthesize their work into a single functioning application.
+Although at this point in development network servers are started up for testing, the protocols between subsystems are highly unstable, so long-lived, self-sustaining virtual spaces are still unfeasible.

 ## Phase 3: Beta

+In phase 3, Hearth's protocols and system interfaces are mature and relatively stable, so a long-lived development space is created.
+In this space, developers work together on exploring the capabilities of Hearth processes, and implement practical applications in Hearth using Hearth's fundamental toolkit.
+If oversights or missing features are found in Hearth's interfaces, they are addressed as fit.
+However, because the fundamentals of Hearth's implementation are complete, changes to interfaces are infrequent and often non-breaking.

+A major focus of this phase is to refine the design principles of writing Hearth processes through rapid iteration, collaboration, and peer review.
+This makes phase 3 the most difficult phase to complete, as Hearth's goal during this step is to explore uncharted design territory in a unique execution environment.

 ## Phase 4: Release